 6 basil leaves, thinly sliced

 Six 1/2-inch thick slices Italian or French bread

 2 cloves garlic, peeled and left whole

 Halve tomatoes then remove and discard the majority of the seeds.
-Chop tomatoes into 1/4-inch chunks then add to a medium bowl with a generous pinch of salt, small pinch of black pepper, 1 tablespoon of the olive oil and the basil.
+Chop tomatoes into 1/4-inch chunks then add to a medium bowl with a generous pinch of salt, a small pinch of black pepper, one tablespoon of the olive oil and the basil.
 Stir and let sit 10 minutes.

 Meanwhile, heat a grill pan over medium heat or prepare an outdoor grill for medium heat.
-Drizzle bread slices with remaining tablespoon of oil and grill 2 to 3 minutes on each side until warmed though and grill marks appear.
+Drizzle bread slices with the remaining tablespoon of oil and grill 2 to 3 minutes on each side until warmed through and grill marks appear.